Microsoft · AB-410

 Multiple correct answersExplanation

-2. Southridge Video's Power Platform administrator is configuring Power Platform Pipelines to manage deployments across a three-stage chain: Development, QA, and Production.
-Before creating the pipeline, the administrator needs to confirm the Managed Environment requirements for each participating environment.
-Which two statements accurately describe the infrastructure requirements for Power Platform Pipelines?
-(Select two!)
+2. Northwind Traders' Power Platform Center of Excellence team is configuring Power Platform Pipelines to automate solution deployments across Development, QA, and Production environments.
+Before provisioning the pipeline stages, the administrator needs to understand Managed Environment requirements.
+Which description correctly identifies the Managed Environment requirement for each pipeline component?
+(Select one!)

 Explanation